ScienceNLP-Lab/MultiTagger-v2/JBI/README.md

 ## Training and Using the Models

 Performing training and inference with the model is similar.
-A script (run_experiment_example.sh) is provided containing example commands for both fine-tuning and evaluation.
+Two scripts (experiments) are provided for the experiments using the previous architecture described in the AMIA work as well as the best performing experiment within this work.
 A full list of command arguments may be found in the train.py file.

 To avoid having to fine-tune, the best performing pretrained model (i.e., asymmetric loss with label smoothing and WeighCon contrastive loss) is available [here](https://uofi.box.com/s/uspvg8s3hwzkp3zcd89jxrpj7ift4jqp).
 Simply download it and add the filepath of the directory containing the model as the checkpoint argument.
 The model is available under "best_model.pth"; the model's predictions and performances on the validation and test sets are also available there.